 We’ve all been there.
-We had every intention of going to the gym this morning but somehow just never made it there.
+Despite having every intention of going to the gym in the morning, we somehow never followed through on this virtuous goal.
 We woke up to the tyranny of our alarm before the sun had even risen and thought to ourselves, “Do I really need to go to the gym today?”
-As if the answer was ever really in doubt.
+As if the answer were ever really in doubt.
 Decision made, we turned off the alarm, rolled over, and snuggled deeply under the covers.

 Or maybe it was after work.
 All we want is to go home, put on some sweats, and veg out with Netflix.
 Going to the gym when we’re hungry, tired, and utterly depleted from a long day at the office requires real dedication, and sometimes the vague promise of improved health just isn’t enough to motivate us.